Have a Check Engine light on with no code?

 Preventing No Codes From Happening In The Future

-The biggest step you can take to prevent future no codes with your Check Engine Lights is to buy a current ODB reader.
+The biggest step you can take to prevent future no codes with your Check Engine Lights is to buy a better ODB2 reader.
 The biggest cause of confusion isn’t anything to do with the car itself – it stems from faulty readers.
+You should find the best bluetooth obd2 scanner and choose the better one to find the code.

 Beyond this, if there actually is a problem with code storing, your mechanic should be able to diagnose and fix the problem relatively easily.